microsoft/OMS-docker/README.md

 ## Setting up
 As a pre-requisite, docker must be running prior to this installation.
 If you have installed before running docker, please re-install OMS Agent.
 For more information about docker, please go to https://www.docker.com/.

-This set up is not for ACS Mesosphere DC/OS.
-For more information on Mesosphere DC/OS, please see [here.](ACSDCOSHowTo.md)
+This set up is not for ACS Mesosphere DC/OS or ACS Kubernetes.
+- For more information on Mesosphere DC/OS, please see [here.](https://docs.microsoft.com/en-us/azure/container-service/container-service-monitoring-oms)
+- For Kubernetes, please see [here.](https://docs.microsoft.com/en-us/azure/container-service/container-service-kubernetes-oms) yaml file for the daemon-set is [here.](https://github.com/Microsoft/OMS-docker/tree/master/Kubernetes)

 This set up provides a containerized Container Solution Agent (OMS Agent for Linux).
 If you are interested in a full OMS Agent for linux with Container Solution, please go [here.](https://github.com/Microsoft/OMS-Agent-for-Linux)